Rights of the Child – UNCRC

-The United Nations Convention on the Rights of the Child (UNCRC) is a legally-binding international agreement setting out the civil, political, economic, social and cultural rights of every child, regardless of their race, religion or abilities.
+The United Nations Convention on the Rights of the Child (UNCRC) is a legally-binding international agreement.
+It sets out the civil, political, economic, social and cultural rights of every child, regardless of their race, religion or abilities.

-Under the terms of the convention, governments are required to meet children’s basic needs and help them reach their full potential.
-Central to this is the acknowledgment that every child has basic fundamental rights.
-These include the right to:
+In addition, under the terms of the convention, governments are required to ensure children’s basic needs are met.
+And to help them to reach their full potential.

-- an education that enables children to fulfil their potential
+- An education that enables them to fulfil their potential

-- be raised by, or have a relationship with, their parents
+- Raised by, or have a relationship with their parents

 Mannequins- A group of young people designed and made mannequins based around rights that they felt passionate about.